marshallmcdonnell/journals/README.rst

 Summary
 =======

-Journals is a client-side PyQt viewer for SNS databases
+Journals is a client-side PyQt viewer for interacting with SNS databases

 =======
 Databases